 I never had a SEGA Genesis growing up or any of the best SEGA Genesis games.
 I was always on team Nintendo, carrying my trusty grey GameBoy DMG everywhere with me wherever I went.

-My friends all had SEGA Genesis Games in their houses (SEGA Mega Drive here in the UK), so I would play as much as I could when I went round to their homes to get my fill of what it was like to play a different console.
+My friends all had SEGA Genesis Games in their houses (SEGA Mega Drive here in the UK), so I would play as much as I could when I went around to their homes to get my fill of what it was like to play a different console.

 The controller was always the best part; it felt so different to the SNES, that magical A button making Sonic jump away from flying bees as we sped towards the goal ring, and blasting foes into space while running around as a certain underground-dwelling character.